Skip to main content Skip to home page

 Timely and Effective Treatment

 Trauma injuries are unexpected and frightening for patients and their loved ones.
-In the moments after injury, people often know that the damage can be life-altering and the medical decisions made in the hours to follow will impact them for years to come.
-Fortunately, Deaconess and Orthopaedic Associates offer the area’s only fellowship-trained Orthopedic Trauma Team.
-This team of surgeons have advanced, specialized training and experience in treating seriously injured patients with complex orthopedic injuries, helping them make the best medical decisions for every patient who comes through our doors.
+In the moments after injury, people often know that the damage can be life-altering and the medical decisions made in the following hours will impact them for years to come.
+Fortunately, Deaconess Orthopedics offers the area’s only fellowship-trained Orthopedic Trauma Team.
+This team of surgeons has advanced, specialized training and experience in treating seriously injured patients with complex orthopedic injuries, helping them make the best medical decisions for every patient who comes through our doors.

 What are orthopedic trauma injuries?

-These injuries include bone fractures, joint dislocations, and severe damage to soft tissues including muscles, tendons, ligaments, connective tissues, blood vessels, and nerves.
-Our orthopedic surgeons are experienced in treating damage to all of these complex systems.
+These injuries include bone fractures, joint dislocations, and severe damage to soft tissues, including muscles, tendons, ligaments, connective tissues, blood vessels, and nerves.
+Our orthopedic surgeons are experienced in treating damage to these complex systems.

 Our orthopedic surgeons work with a carefully coordinated team of medical professionals.
 The team may include nurses, respiratory therapists, pharmacists, and more.
-For the more complex, multisystem injury patients, a team including general surgeons, vascular surgeons, plastic surgeons, and intensivists are involved as well.
+A team including general surgeons, vascular surgeons, plastic surgeons, and intensivists is also involved for the more complex, multisystem injury patients.
 For the rehabilitation phase of recovery, surgeons enlist the expertise of physical and occupational therapists.

-Using the most advanced training, the finest technology and equipment available, and priority surgical scheduling, we're revolutionizing orthopedic trauma care.
+We're revolutionizing orthopedic trauma care using the most advanced training, the finest technology and equipment available, and priority surgical scheduling.

 Commonly-Treated Trauma Injuries